-There are 23 bidirectional input/output lines in the microcontroller, labeled from PA to PC, which are mapped to the data memory of [12H], [14H], and [16H], respectively.
+There are 16 bidirectional input/output lines in the microcontroller, labeled from PA to PB, which are mapped to the data memory of [12H] and [14H] respectively.
 All of these I/O ports can be used for input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A, [m]" (m=12H, 14H or 16H).
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A, [m]" (m=12H or 14H).
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

-Each I/O line has its own control register (PAC, PBC, PCC) to control the input/output configuration.
+Each I/O line has its own control register (PAC, PBC) to control the input/output configuration.
 With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
 To function as an input, the corresponding latch of the control register must write "1".
 The input source also depends on the control register.
 If the control register bit is "1", the input will read the pad state.
 If the control register bit is "0", the contents of the latches will move to the internal bus.
 The latter is possible in the "read-modify-write" instruction.

 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H, and 17H.
-Bit 7 which is mapped to location [17H] is always written as "1".
+These control registers are mapped to locations 13H and 15H.

 After a chip reset, these input/output lines remain at high levels or floating state (dependent on pull-high options).
-Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H, 16H) instructions.
+Each bit of these input/output latches can be set or cleared by "SET [m].i" and "CLR [m].i" (m=12H, 14H) instructions.